Local Interaction Autoregressive Model for High Dimension Time Series Data: Real data: Total Electron Content

 In short, Figures~\ref{fig:tec-bic-a} and \ref{fig:tec-kappa-corr} show two points: (i) The share of pixels with \(K<2\) versus \(K\ge 2\) is relatively stable across periods (Figure~\ref{fig:tec-bic-a}). (ii) There is a clear positive association between the Pearson correlation of the raw TEC fields and Cohen’s \(\kappa\) of the neighborhood maps (Figure~\ref{fig:tec-kappa-corr}).
-This suggests that the BIC-selected local interaction structure is not arbitrary: it tracks the underlying ionospheric state captured by TEC—when the TEC fields are similar across periods, the \emph{local} predictive dependence learned by \model{} is also stable.
+The positive association suggests that the selected local interaction structure is related to the underlying ionospheric state: when the TEC fields are similar across periods, the \emph{local} predictive dependence learned by \model{} is also similar.
+Thus, the fitted \model{} model gives an interpretable summary of how the local dependence structure changes with the TEC field.

 \paragraph{Lag dependence of selected neighborhoods.} We focus on June 2019, using \(90\%\) of the series for training and \(10\%\) for testing.
 We vary the lag \(P\in\{1,2,3\}\) and, for each \(P\), apply the entrywise BIC to select the neighborhood size from \(K\in\{0,1,2,3,4,5\}\).
 Figure~\ref{fig:tec-bic-b} reports the selection frequencies versus \(P\); the bottom panel shows the test RMSE obtained with the BIC-selected neighborhoods.